Scalability in Perception for Autonomous Driving: Waymo Open Dataset: Waymo Open Dataset

 We exhaustively annotated vehicles, pedestrians, signs and cyclists in the LiDAR sensor readings.
 We labeled each object as a 7-DOF 3D upright bounding box (cx, cy, cz, l, w, h, $\theta$) with a unique tracking ID, where $cx$, $cy$, $cz$ represent the center coordinates, $l$, $w$, $h$ are the length, width, height, and $\alpha$ denotes the heading angle in radians of the bounding box.
 Figure~\ref{fig:LiDAR_label_ex} illustrates an annotated scene as an example.

 In addition to the LiDAR labels, we separately exhaustively annotated vehicles, pedestrians and cyclists in all camera images.
 We annotated each object with a tightly fitting 4-DOF image axis-aligned 2D~bounding box which is complementary to the 3D boxes and their amodal 2D projections.
 The label is encoded as ($cx$, $cy$, $l$, $w$) with a unique tracking ID, where $cx$ and $cy$ represent the center pixel of the box, $l$ represents the length of the box along the horizontal (x) axis in the image frame, and $w$ represent the width of the box along the vertical (y) axis in the image frame.
 We use this convention for length and width to be consistent with 3D boxes.
 One interesting possibility that can be explored using the dataset is the prediction of 3D boxes using camera only.
-It is an open question how much tightly-fitting boxes may help in that case, but we can already note that non maximum suppression breaks down for amodal boxes.

-A ground truth label is manually annotated as LEVEL\_2 if it is annotated as hard by labelers, and LEVEL\_1 otherwise.
-Similar to KITTI's difficulty breakdowns, the metrics for LEVEL\_2 are cumulative and thus include LEVEL\_1.
-Different tasks can ignore some ground truths label or annotate more ground truths labels as LEVEL\_2.
-For example, single frame 3D object detection task ignore all 3D labels without any LiDAR points and annotates all 3D labels with fewer than 5 points (inclusive) as LEVEL\_2.
+We use two levels for difficulty ratings, similar to KITTI, where the metrics for LEVEL\_2 are cumulative and thus include LEVEL\_1.
+The criteria for an example to be in a specific difficulty level can depend on both the human labelers and the object statistics.

 We emphasize that all LiDAR and all camera groundtruth labels were manually created by highly experienced human annotators using industrial-strength labeling tools.
 We have performed multiple phases of label verification to ensure a high labeling quality.